liranmi/at-network-cdk/README.md

 #### 2. **Schema-Driven Infrastructure**
 - Schemas in `lib/schemas/` define the structure and allowed properties for VPCs, NACLs, and more.
 - Example: `VpcConfig` interface ensures all VPC configs have the required fields and structure.
+- Built-in security best practices like Flow Logs and restricted default security groups.

 #### 3. **Stacks and Constructs**
 - **VPC Stack (`lib/stacks/vpc-stack.ts`):**
   Deploys a VPC using a factory function that selects the correct construct version based on the config.
-- **NACL Stack (`lib/stacks/nacl-stack.ts`):**
+- **Security Group Stack (`lib/stacks/security-group-stack.ts`):**
-  Deploys Network ACLs, handling AWS resource limits by splitting into intervals/nested stacks if needed.
+  Deploys Security Groups with automatic batching for large configurations.
 - **Custom Constructs:**
   Located in `lib/code/vpc/` and `lib/code/nacl/`, these implement reusable logic for VPCs and NACLs.

 #### 4. **Aspects**
-- **TaggingAspect (`aspects/tagging-aspect.ts`):**
+- **NamingConventionAspect (`aspects/naming-convention-aspect.ts`):**
-  Automatically applies tags from `environment-config.json` to all resources, unless already tagged.
+  Enforces naming conventions on CloudFormation resources with configurable patterns.

 #### 5. **Entry Point**
 - **`bin/at-network-cdk.ts`:**
   - Loads the environment and tags from `environment-config.json`.
   - Loads the appropriate config objects from `network-config/`.
-  - Instantiates the VPC and NACL stacks with these configs.
+  - Instantiates the VPC and Security Group stacks with these configs.
+  - Uses CDK Annotations for informative synthesis output.

 #### 6. **Testing**
 - Tests are located in the `tests/` directory and can be run with `npm test`.